-First things first, cut off any manufacturer's tags from the inside of your new jeans using sharp, pointy scissors.
-Be very careful to snip close to the threads but not directly on top of them, to avoid puncturing the pants fabric.
-Pop the tags in your pants drawer in case you need to refer to special washing instructions later.
+First things first: Cut off any manufacturer's tags from the inside of your jeans using sharp, pointy scissors.
+Be careful to snip close to the threads but not directly on top of them to avoid puncturing the fabric.
+Pop the tags in your pants drawer in case you need to refer to special washing instructions or sizing information later.

 Turn Jeans Inside Out

-Turning jeans inside out before washing them—especially when you're going to be purposely aggravating the fabric to manipulate its feel—will help preserve their look.
-This is important if you want to avoid fading on a pair of a darker wash, or don't like the look of distressing.
-Of course, if you find distressed and abraded details charming on denim, you can skip this step entirely.
+Turn your jeans inside out before washing them—especially when you're going to be purposely aggravating the fabric to manipulate its feel—to preserve their look.
+This is important if you want to avoid fading on a pair of dark-wash jeans or don't like the look of distressing.
+Of course, if you like distressed and abraded details, you can skip this step entirely.

 Soften With a Vinegar Soak

-White vinegar is a natural softening agent that can soften denim fabric.
-Make a softening solution for your jeans by combining eight cups of hot tap water with one cup of regular, white household vinegar (like this one from Heinz, $9) in a clean bucket or plastic tub.
-Place jeans into the solution, making sure to fully immersing the fabric, and soak for several hours or overnight.
-A vinegar soak not only softens denim, but it can also help to preserve the color in dark rinse jeans and help prevent dye bleeding, especially when the jeans are brand new.
+White vinegar is a natural solution that can soften denim fabric.
+Make a softening solution for your jeans by combining eight cups of hot tap water with one cup of standard white household vinegar (like this one from Heinz, $9) in a clean bucket or plastic tub.
+Place jeans into the solution, making sure to fully immerse the fabric, and soak for several hours or overnight.
+A vinegar soak not only softens denim, but it can also preserve the color in dark-rinse jeans and prevent dye bleeding, especially when the jeans are brand-new.

-P.S.: If you're worried about your jeans smelling like salt and vinegar chips, know that when your jeans dry, the vinegar scent will evaporate.
+PS: If you're worried about your jeans smelling like salt and vinegar chips, know that the vinegar scent will evaporate when your jeans dry.

 Put Jeans in the Dryer

-You'll need to dry your jeans before continuing onto the next step in the softening process.
-(Don't worry, you'll be washing them again to get the vinegar out before you wear them).
-Throw your (still inside-out) jeans into the dryer and dry completely.
-If you're concerned about shrinking your jeans, you can use the lowest heat setting on the machine.
+You'll need to dry your jeans before continuing to the next step in the softening process.
+(Don't worry, you'll wash them again to get the vinegar out).
+Throw your jeans (still inside out) into the dryer and dry completely.
+If you're concerned about shrinkage, use the lowest heat setting.

 Roll Jeans Into a Ball

 When your jeans are fully dry and still hot from the dryer, roll them into a tight ball.
-Start at the hems and roll tightly (just like you would a sleeping bag), working all the way up to the waistband.
+Start at the hems and roll tightly (just like you would a sleeping bag), working up to the waistband.
 The goal is to get the jeans into the smallest, tightest ball possible.
-Then, use a bathrobe belt or a long piece of fabric to tie up the jean ball so it stays condensed, and leave it to cool for half an hour to an hour.
-Rolling your jeans this way when they're still hot from the dryer helps to stretch the denim, loosening the tightly knitted fibers of the fabric, for a softening effect.
+Then use a bathrobe belt or a long piece of fabric to tie the jean ball so it stays condensed and leave it to cool for half an hour to an hour.
+Rolling your jeans this way when they're still hot from the dryer stretches the denim, loosening the tightly knitted fibers of the fabric, for a softening effect.

 Sand Your Jeans

 To get that lived-in look without putting in the hours of wear, sand your jeans.
-To do this, unroll them and—while they're still turned inside-out—use a small square of fine grit sandpaper (like this one from 3M, $7) to gently scrape the interior surface of the denim fabric.
+To do this, unroll them and—while they're still turned inside-out—use a small square of fine-grit sandpaper (like this one from 3M, $7) to gently scrape the interior surface of the denim fabric.
 Start at the top of the jeans and move the sandpaper square in horizontal strokes to scrape the fabric.
-Take your time scraping your way along the fabric (you can brush away the bits of loosened fiber that come off the jeans as you go), and move all the way down to the hems.
+Take your time scraping your way along the fabric (you can brush away the bits of loosened fiber that come off the jeans as you go), and move down to the hems.